Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 Emerging Trends

-• Hyperscale Data Centers: Hyperscale centers can be thought of as a set of data nodes linked together within a single facility.
+• Hyperscale Data Centers: Hyperscale data centers can be thought of as a set of data center nodes linked together within a single facility.
 They’re well suited for cloud providers, internet companies, and large enterprises that need extensive computing storage and networking capabilities.

 • Green Data Centers: It is vital to note that green data centers significantly reduce their carbon footprint by employing energy-efficient designs, using renewable energy sources, and using sustainable practices.